badsyntax/mailinabox-api-php/docs/Api/DNSApi.md

-Get DNS records for domain and type
+Get DNS records for domain and type.

 ### Example